The best log store ideas share a few things in common, no matter the style or size you want for your home.

 A partial room divide in this contemporary cottage extension works overtime as not just a bookcase, but also a spot for the TV, an inset woodburner and an internal wood store.

-10. Think About Materials for Outdoor Log Stores
+10. Think Carefully About Materials for Outdoor Log Stores

-Treated timber, aluminium and even Cor-ten – as in this Parker and Coop triangular log store – are great materials to protect a wood supply.
+Treated timber, aluminium and even Corten steel, as used in this Parker and Coop triangular log store, are great materials to protect a wood supply.
 Plus, by matching a material to a specific style makes the garden feel more included in any home design.